JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

 There are two main `SDLSlider` layouts, one with a static footer and one with a dynamic footer.

 !!!
 NOTE
-The slider will persist on the screen until the timeout has elapsed, or the user dismisses the slider by selecting a position and saving.
+The slider will persist on the screen until the timeout has elapsed, or the user dismisses the slider by selecting a position or canceling.
 !!!

 ## Slider with Static Footer